No. 7 Cincinnati starts slow, then routs Murray State 42-7

 Rice threw two more interceptions in the opening half.
 The second, by Ahmad Gardner, led to a 2-yard TD catch by Josh Whyle on fourth-and-goal to tie the score.

+“It fired all of us up,” Ford said.
+“He said, ‘We get the ball right now.
+Let’s go right down and score.’”

-The Bearcats drove 75 yards on 10 plays on the opening possession of the second half.
-Ford’s 13-yard TD run gave them a 14-7 lead.
+The Bearcats received the opening kickoff of the second half and drove 75 yards on 10 plays, capped by Ford’s 13-yard TD run to give them a 14-7 lead.

 Ford added an 8-yard scoring run later in the third quarter, and Ridder’s 23-yard TD pass to Tyler Scott put the game away in the fourth.
 Scott had four catches for 74 yards.

-It was the first meeting between the two schools.
-Murray State, which was picked in the preseason to win the Ohio Valley Conference for the first time since 1996, has faced three top-10 opponents since 2012.
+It was the first meeting between the schools.
+Murray State which is picked to win the Ohio Valley Conference for the first time since 1996, has faced three top-10 opponents since 2012.

 HOME SWEET HOME

-The Bearcats extended their home winning streak at Nippert Stadium to 22.
-They haven’t lost there since Nov.
+Cincinnati extended its home winning streak at Nippert Stadium to 22.
+With Ohio State’s loss to Oregon on Saturday, the Bearcats now own the third-longest home winning streak in the nation behind Clemson and Notre Dame.
+The Bearcats haven’t lost at home since Nov.
 11, 2017, a 35-24 setback to Temple.

 BIG WEEK

 Cincinnati accepted an invitation to join the Big 12 Conference on Friday.
 The Bearcats, along with Houston, Central Florida and BYU, will join the conference no later than 2024.
 The Big 12 is adding teams following the departures of Texas and Oklahoma.
+“It’s such a big opportunity for not just our entire university and athletic department, but also our city and community,” Fickell said.

 UP NEXT